 The Expense Ratio Analysis shows the distribution of expense ratios for funds within the Target Date Fund Index.
 The group includes the lowest fee share class of mutual funds as well as collective trusts.
-For this universe, the median expense ratio is 0.57%; the 10th percentile is 0.78%; the 90th percentile is 0.14% (i.e. the higher the fee, the lower the ranking).
+For this universe, the median expense ratio is 51 basis points; the 10th percentile is 72 bps; the 90th percentile is 12 bps (i.e. the higher the fee, the lower the ranking).
 Much of the difference is driven by active versus passive implementation of target date glide paths.

-The Callan Target Date Index is an equally weighted composite of 44 target date fund series, including both mutual funds and collective trusts.
+The Callan Target Date Index is an equally weighted composite of 64 target date fund series, including both mutual funds and collective trusts.
 It is updated quarterly.
 To accurately benchmark a target date fund it is essential to determine an appropriate target date fund index.
 Many current target date indices simulate capital markets and derive an artificial glidepath to create a suite of target date indices.